E Minor

 What are the inversions of E minor?

 Rearrange the order of the notes in E minor and you'll find the inversions of the chord.
-Read below to learn how to form the 1st and 2nd inversions.
+Read below to learn how to form the first and second inversions.

-How to play the 1st inversion of E minor
+How to play the first inversion of E minor

-By placing the G as the lowest note in the chord, you can play the 1st inversion of E minor.
+By placing G as the lowest note in the chord, you can play the first inversion of E minor.
 Use the following fingers to play the chord with your right hand:

 E - Fifth finger (5)